Author Photo And Bio

 8. The Sun Also Rises by Ernest Hemingway (1926).
 Hemingway’s first novel recounts the revels and misadventures of the expatriate community —including the introspective writer Jake Barnes and the tantalizingly elusive divorcée Lady Brett Ashley —in Paris and in Spain’s bullfighting centers.
 For all their wit, wealth, or social clout and despite their rounds of drunkenness and debauchery as repetitious as the sun’s daily rising, Hemingway’s jaded, morally bankrupt characters can’t get no satisfaction.

-9. Airships by Barry Hannah (1978).
+9. Airships by Barry Hannah (Why not?)
+(1978).
 Barry Hannah can make readers laugh about the grimmest subject while never for a second losing sight of the essential horror.
 In this story collection, the Mississippi writer creates a cast of scarred, hyperkinetic characters —including a Confederate soldier recalling the tragedy and glory of war to a contemporary man obsessed with his estranged wife —who are stumbling toward illumination.

 10. War and Peace by Leo Tolstoy (1869).
 Mark Twain supposedly said of this masterpiece, “Tolstoy carelessly neglects to include a boat race.”
 Everything else is included in this epic novel that revolves around Napoleon’s invasion of Russia in 1812.
 Tolstoy is as adept at drawing panoramic battle scenes as he is at describing individual feeling in hundreds of characters from all strata of society, but it is his depiction of Prince Andrey, Natasha, and Pierre —who struggle with love and with finding the right way to live —that makes this book beloved.